Ramaphosa seizes wheel from Mantashe in well received power plan - but details needed - Miningmx

 “There is now capable and effective management,” (at Eskom) the President said, after running through the failures of past management at the utility, and their responsibility for the lack of maintenance which has undermined its infrastructure.

-New pricing structures would be introduced in the country’s electricity regulation framework to to incentivise “huge investment” in commercial and household rooftop generation, which industry analysts say has already installed around 2,000MW.
+Standard feed-in tariffs would be introduced in the country’s electricity regulation framework to incentivise “huge investment” in commercial and household rooftop generation, which industry analysts say has already installed around 2,000MW.

-Ramaphosa also gave the thumbs up to De Ruyter’s suggestion earlier this year of purchasing surplus power from existing independent power producers (IPPs) which supply Eskom at present.
+Ramaphosa also gave the thumbs up to De Ruyter’s suggestion earlier this year of purchasing surplus power from the existing IPPs which supply Eskom at present.
 De Ruyter has said that this could add 1,200MW to the grid.

 Doubling up on IPP

-The decision to double the new capacity to be purchased through Bid Window 6, the next round of Eskom’s procurement from IPP’s, to 5,200MW from 2,600MW, was also seen as a huge step in the right direction.
+The decision to double the next round of utility-scale procurements from IPP’s through Bid Window 6, to 5,200MW from 2,600MW, was also seen as a huge step in the right direction.

 The process of implementing Bid Window 5 has been delayed in part by onerous local content requirements, which the President said would also be eased, with backing from the Department of Trade and Industry.